-The Great City Schools are places and those ideals are put to the test. work of advancing empathy, equity, do everything we can to vigorously our commitments, and as we do and strong and equitable nation, with and prepare them to contribute
+The Great City Schools are places where this vision becomes tangible and those ideals are put to the test.
+We pledge to commit ourselves to the work of advancing empathy, equity, justice, and tolerance, and we vow to do everything we can to vigorously resist the forces of ignorance, fear, and prejudice, as we teach and guide our students.
+We will keep our commitments, and as we do and as society supports our endeavors, cities will become the centers of a strong and equitable nation, with urban public schools successfully teaching our children and building our communities.